 We here at the Lien blog devote a lot of our time to writing about mechanics liens, and all the issues and laws surrounding them in each and every state.
 Another major area of interest, however,…Read More

-Here on the Construction Finance Journal, we discuss good credit policy often because it is so integral to making profits in the construction industry.
+Here on the Construction Payment Blog, we discuss good credit policy often because it is so integral to making profits in the construction industry.
 Lets face it, we are all in business to make profits.
 This post discusses…Read More

 Short Answer: No.